SketchUp/sketchup-ruby-debugger/Development.md

 ## Releasing

+1. Update binary versions.
+(VS Resource Editor)
-1. Build binaries for each platform.
+2. Build binaries for each platform.
-2. Tag commit it was built from.
+3. Tag commit it was built from.
-3. Upload binaries to GitHub Releases.
+4. Upload binaries to GitHub Releases.
-4. Update README.md to refer to new download URL and versions.
+5. Update README.md to refer to new download URL and versions.